 What to Expect

 When you visit us for cosmetic bonding in Fryeburg, we can usually complete the procedure in one visit and in under an hour.
-First, Dr. Harper or Dr. Hennessy will clean the surface of the tooth that they’re bonding so it’s free of plaque.
+First, Dr. Harper, Dr. Hennessy or Dr. Nutter will clean the surface of the tooth that they’re bonding so it’s free of plaque.
 They’ll then etch the surface with an acidic gel, which opens up little pores on the tooth.
 After rinsing off the etching solution, they’ll paint on a thin layer of the composite resin in a shade that matches your tooth.
 The liquid material fills the pores, creating a micromechanical bond.
 The bonding material is then hardened with the curing light.